CodePushGo/website/src/content/blog/en/ultimate-guide-to-ota-update-security-for-capacitor-apps.md

 ### Security Response Plan

-For Capacitor apps using OTA updates, having a clear response plan is essential.
+For React Native apps using OTA updates, having a clear response plan is essential.
 These plans should align with platform-specific security requirements, such as Apple's guideline 2.5.2.
 A well-prepared plan can lower breach costs by **38%** [\[10\]](https://www.ontotext.com/knowledgehub/fundamentals/information-extraction/).

 | Phase | Key Actions |
 | --- | --- |